Private Internet Access Review 2023

 Will Private Internet Access Log My Data?

-So what does PIA log?
-Well, according to its privacy policy1, it logs personal information that it needs to maintain user accounts, including:
+That being said, Private Internet Access does collect information when you sign up.
+According to its privacy policy1, it logs personal information that it needs to maintain user accounts, including:

 - Email addresses